-Differences in data to be collected
+in Data to be collected

 It’s a rough image, though, Google Analytics collects information on user attributes such as male and female users, as well as information such as “they viewed this page at this time.”

-Differences in appearance and operability
+in Appearance and operability

 Data that can easily make a difference in numbers and data